arch-err/m-ctf/README.md

 # Installation

 ## One-line-install
-*There will be a one-line-install available in the future, byt for now you'll have to install the scripts dependencies manually.*
+*There will be a one-line-install available in the future, but for now you'll have to install the scripts dependencies manually.*

 ## Manually